Nour115/Visualisation/README.md

 To do this project, I used Python and created the visualizations with Altair.

-In this repository, you'll find a Jupyter notebook that generates the three visualizations.
+In this repository, you'll find two Jupyter notebooks that generates the three visualizations :

+- **Chloropleth maps in Altair.ipynb** is the initial implementation.
+- is the final notebook with the refined implementation that should be run.

 Below are the resulting visualizations: